 A flame-throwing relief pitcher whose intimidating mound presence and memorable brawl defined a 16-year MLB journey.

-Kyle Farnsworth entered the majors with the Chicago Cubs in 1999, armed with a fastball that could touch 100 mph and a demeanor to match.
-For 16 seasons, he was the prototypical power reliever, a hired gun for late-inning situations whose consistency sometimes wavered but whose arm never failed to draw attention.
-He pitched for nine different MLB teams, a testament to the perpetual demand for velocity.
-Farnsworth's career, however, is often punctuated by one moment beyond the strike zone: a 2005 incident where he famously tackled and body-slammed a charging Paul Wilson during a brawl, an image that cemented his reputation as one of the game's most formidable enforcers.
-After his playing days, he transitioned to coaching, bringing his hard-earned experience to younger arms.
+Kyle Farnsworth pitched for nine different MLB teams over 16 seasons, armed with a fastball that touched 100 mph.
+He entered the majors with the Chicago Cubs in 1999 and became a prototypical power reliever, a hired gun for late-inning situations.
+His consistency wavered, but his arm never failed to draw attention.
+In 2005, he famously tackled and body-slammed a charging Paul Wilson during a brawl, an image that defined his reputation as one of the game's most formidable enforcers.
+After his playing days, he transitioned to coaching, bringing hard-earned experience to younger arms.

 1965–1980